daudi13/LeaderBoard/README.md

 ![screenshot](./src/leaderBoard.png)

 > The leaderboard website displays scores submitted by different players. it also allows you to submit your score.
 All data is preserved thanks to the external Leaderboard API service.
+The project is to be executed in three phases namely

 ### stages

-- Project 1: list structure
+- Project 1: basic page structure
-- Project 2: Interactive List
+- Project 2: send and receive data from API
-- Project 3: Add and remove items
+- Project 3: Final touches

 #### Cloning the project
 ```